sergibarroso/wireguard-vpn-setup/README.md

   Pay attention to the `<CLIENT_PUBLIC_KEY>` because we still don't have this. **Caution: don't use the one from the server**.

-  Replace `<LAN_NETWORK_INTERFACE>` for the name of interface where server is connected.
+  Replace `<LAN_NETWORK_INTERFACE>` for the name of the interface where the server is connected.
 On the NanoPi R2S, `eth0` is the WAN port and `lan0` is the LAN port, set the one you're using.

 ## WireGuard Client Setup